 What do Warren Buffet, Bill Gates and Mark Cuban have in common?
-Well, apart from their entrepreneurial prowess and devotion to philanthropy, the three are known for their love of reading business books.
+Apart from their entrepreneurial prowess and devotion to philanthropy, the three are known for their love of reading business books.
 In fact, Buffet attributes his business acumen in large part to his voracious appetite for page turning:

 “Everybody can read what I read, it’s a level playing field.
 I read 500 pages… every day.
 That’s how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do.”